jurplel/bowadnet/courses.md

 **15-251** was certainly a tricky course, but the quality of the lectures and course materials is very high.
 Additionally, Ada is an amazing lecturer, and perhaps made the entire course for me.

-**15-330** was a very nice experience!
+**15-330** was a very nice experience for me!
 It is a combination of advanced 15-213 attacklab-esque buffer overflow exploits, cipher proofs, and web exploits.
 The assignments were very fun, I learned a lot, and the workload was relatively light.
 An example of a well designed course, in my opinion.
+I had Parno as a lecturer, who was completely excellent.

 ## Spring 2023